Flamenco/stackeditpro/Features.md

 This is the page content.
 ```

-The editor and viewer will syntax highlight frontmatter.
+The editor and viewer will both syntax highlight frontmatter.
 You optionally collapse or hide the frontmatter in the preview.

 #### Frontmatter Syntax
 See https://jekyllrb.com/docs/front-matter/.